krudra/disaster_summarizer_TWEB_2018/README.md

 Preprocessing & Fragmentation
 ------------------------------

-This directory contains codes to remove noises from tweets, perform lemmatization, fragmentation etc. After fragmentation the files will go to classification phase to detect situational and non-situational tweet fragments.
+This directory contains codes to remove noises from tweets, fragmentation etc. After fragmentation the files will go to classification phase to detect situational and non-situational tweet fragments.

 Classification
 --------------

 This directory contains codes which are used to classify tweets (tweet-fragments) into situational and non-situational label.
-After this stage situational tweets are passed to the summarizer.
+After this stage classified tweets are passed to the summarizer.

 Summarization
 --------------

 This directory contains codes which extracts content words from tweets and summarize the information.
+This phase only considers situational tweets for which classifier's confidence score >=0.8.

 This directory contains two summarization codes